-- a) the maximum period of enrolment (see below) has expired; or - b) an Academic Integrity Panel has required that modules be reassessed as part of the penalty for cheating or plagiarism (see Academic Misconduct policy); or - c) a student has a supported claim for extenuating circumstances but has nonetheless passed the module.
-In such a case the award and progression examination board may offer the student a deferral in that module.
-If the student achieves a higher mark in the deferral that mark will be recorded.

-3.5 The College expects all work submitted for assessment is the sole work of the individual submitting the work (except where it is a specified as a group assignment).
+- a) the maximum period of enrolment (see below) has expired; or - b) an Academic Integrity Panel has required that modules be reassessed as part of the penalty for cheating or plagiarism (see Academic Misconduct policy); - 3.5 The College expects all work submitted for assessment is the sole work of the individual submitting the work (except where it is a specified as a group assignment).
 There are defined processes, and penalties, related to poor academic practice, plagiarism, collusion and cheating in examinations.
 For further information see Academic Misconduct policy.